t288matt/vatsim-chaos/ARCHITECTURE.md

 ## System Overview

-The ATC Conflict Analysis System is a Python-based application designed to analyze SimBrief XML flight plans and identify potential air traffic conflicts for event scenario creation.
+The ATC Conflict Analysis System is a Python-based application designed to analyse SimBrief XML flight plans and identify potential air traffic conflicts for event scenario creation.
 The system helps the events team build challenging events for controllers and fun, dynamic events for pilots.
 It processes multiple flight plans simultaneously, detects conflicts using 3D spatial analysis, and generates both detailed reports and visual outputs.

 **Dual Interface Support**:
 - **Command Line Interface**: Direct script execution for batch processing and automation